BrennerLab/predNMD/README.md

 **Continuous:**
 - `CDS_position`: position of PTC on the CDS region
 - `dis_to_first_inframeAUG`: distance of PTC to the first downstream inframe AUG
-- `dis_to_first_outframeAUG: distance of PTC to the first downstream out-of-frame AUG
+- `dis_to_first_outframeAUG`: distance of PTC to the first downstream out-of-frame AUG
 - `downstream_inframeAUG_translationAI`: translationAI score for the first downstream inframe AUG
 - `dis_to_exon_end`: distance of PTC to the end of the PTC-containing exon
 - `exon_length`: length of the PTC-containing exon